Klaus Kreuzeder

-Klaus Kreuzeder (4 April 1950 in Forchheim, West Germany – 3 November 2014 in Munich, Germany) was a German saxophonist.
+Klaus Kreuzeder (/de/, 4 April 1950 in Forchheim, West Germany – 3 November 2014 in Munich, Germany) was a German saxophonist.

 Life

 Klaus Kreuzeder was born in Forchheim, West Germany in 1950 and grew up in Altdorf near Nuremberg.
-Since contracting polio at the age of one and a half years, he was confined to a wheelchair for all of his life, thus also performing live onstage in a wheelchair.
+Since contracting polio at the age of one and a half years, he used a wheelchair.

 Kreuzeder had a professional music career for more than 30 years.
 In 1971, he appeared live with the band Ex Ovo Pro at the Free Open Air Festival Hoehn, near Coburg.
 He went on to become a member of the Jazz Rock band Aera, with whom he performed as a professional musician from 1973 through 1982, also acting as booking agent and de facto band leader.
 When Aera disbanded, Kreuzeder suddenly found himself "stranded", facing massive debt and financial liabilities as high as DM 70,000.
 In the documentary referenced below, he explained that his physical disability left him with a very small range of options finding a conventional day job.
 Therefore he eventually decided to make a living by busking, performing music in public places and inner city shopping areas.
 He was joined by guitarist Willi Herzinger and the two rose to some local fame with their street-bound performances, which were praised by audiences as being of the highest musical level.
 In 1984 Kreuzeder played four concerts joining Stevie Wonder on stage.